Barracuda10/GTANoRandoms/README.md

   <li>Turn matchmaking off then find a new session and the new session should be a empty session.</li>
   <li>Done.
 Randoms will not join this session.</li>
 </ul>-->
-<h4>Assisting feature - Firewall Solo Session</h4>
+<h4>Additional: Firewall Solo Session</h4>
 <ul>
   <li>Enable this to block anyone from joining session and disconnect anyone joined.
-Friends can't join while this is enabled.</li>
+No one can join while this is enabled.</li>
   <li>This feature require system firewall enabled.
     <details>
       <summary>See how to enable Firewall Solo Session</summary>